gabrieldansereau/ms_downscaling_metawebs/README.md

 variation and complex patterns, we simplified the representation of their distribution by grouping sites by ecoregion, as species and interaction composition have been shown to differ between ecoregions across large spatial scales [@Martins2022GloReg].
-"To do so, we rasterized the Canadian subset of the global map of ecoregions from @Dinerstein2017EcoApp [also used by
+To do so, we rasterized the Canadian subset of the global map of ecoregions from @Dinerstein2017EcoApp [also used by
 @Martins2022GloReg], which resulted in 44 different ecoregions.
 For every measure we report (e.g. species richness, number of links), we calculated the